petudesign/Punchbound/README.md

 core combat is proven.
 Prefer a small number of playstyle tradeoffs over stat inflation if gear later becomes useful.
 Final art, progression, Steam integration and mobile UI remain deferred.

+Note on assets:
+The current sprites and visual assets are AI-generated placeholders used during development and prototyping.
+They may be replaced or refined with original artwork later.